 Students are asked to read a book, poem, or speech and write a letter to that author (living or dead) about how the text affected them personally.
 Letters are judged on the state and national levels.
 Tens of thousands of students from across the country enter Letters About Literature each year.

-UConn’s Neag School of Education is the contest’s designated sponsor for the state of Connecticut for the 2016-17 academic year.
+UConn’s Neag School of Education, along with the Connecticut Writing Project and UConn’s Department of English, are the contest’s designated sponsors for the state of Connecticut for the 2017-18 academic year.

-Contest judges from Connecticut will include current Neag School teacher education graduate students, as well as schoolteachers across the state.
+Contest judges from Connecticut will include current Neag teacher education students and teacher-consultants of the Connecticut Writing Project from across the state.
 These judges will select the best Letters About Literature submitted by Connecticut students at each of the three competition levels:

 - Level 1: grades 4 – 6